LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

 ![broken]({{ site.baseurl }}/images/2021-16-01/CSharp_AMSI_bypass.png "bypass")
 ![broken]({{ site.baseurl }}/images/2021-16-01/CSharp_AMSI_bypass_grunt.png "bypass")

-I failed hard for several times with all the amsi.fail bypasses for the Grunt payload.
+I failed hard for several times with all the [amsi.fail](https://amsi.fail) bypasses for the Grunt payload.
 Talking to my boss (*you know the guy with the l33t name containing sh1t and stuff*) it turns out that for C# payloads - the 2nd stage of the Grunt payload which is C# - you need to have a bypass for C#.
 Holy moly, but that´s how it is.

-### Combining stuff
+Thank you sir.

+### Chaining the tricks

-For obvious reasongs I also played with Nim, Invoke-SharpLoader, PEZor and all the other crazy stuff.
+For obvious reasons I played with Nim, Invoke-SharpLoader, PEZor and all the other crazy stuff.
 My attempts to combine the parts to chain a stealthy attack resulted in two approaches that look like the following:

 #### Grunt.exe -> Nim Wrapper -> PEZor -> local execution

+Just to try to avoid local detection when copied to disk.

 1. Create Grunt.exe
 ![broken]({{ site.baseurl }}/images/2021-16-01/Create_Grunt_exe.png "create Grunt")